 Lack of transparency into local public fair housing outreach and policy enforcement is a significant impediment to fair housing in the region.
 For the most part, Virginia provides educational materials regarding fair housing rights targeting both housing seekers and partners like real estate agencies.
 This includes information on changes to the state fair housing laws regarding the expanded protected classes and new source-of-income discrimination protections.
-Virginia does not provide public information on the amount or type of fair housing complaints electronically so it is difficult to assess the quality of enforcement mechanisms.
-When it comes to fair housing testing, residents rely on nonprofits to investigate fair housing violations because public fair housing agencies typically don't provide testing services.
+Virginia does not provide public information on the amount or type of fair housing complaints online, so it is difficult to assess the quality of enforcement mechanisms.
+When it comes to fair housing testing, residents rely on nonprofits to investigate fair housing violations because public fair housing agencies do not typically provide testing services.

-There is also a lack of local enforcement activities as well as limited resources.
-Three local municipalities-the District of Columbia, Fairfax County, and Montgomery County-have locally certified substantially equivalent agencies that are eligible to investigate fair housing complaints under their jurisdiction.
-Other municipalities have complaints in their regions made directly to HUD or the state's subagency in charge of enforcing the Fair Housing Act.
-As a result, it is difficult to determine the total number of public fair housing complaints and resolutions in the region due to the fragmented enforcement mechanisms available and the lack of transparency related to fair housing complaint information.
-Additionally, Virginia has recently reduced the number of attorneys in the state's Office of Civil Rights who are charged with investigating fair housing complaints.
+Local enforcement activities, as well as resources, are also limited.
+Three local municipalities-the District of Columbia, Fairfax County, and Montgomery County-have locally certified substantially equivalent agencies eligible to investigate fair housing complaints under their jurisdiction.211 Other municipalities have complaints made directly to HUD or the state's subagency in charge of enforcing the Fair Housing Act.
+As a result, it is difficult to determine the total number of public fair housing complaints and resolutions in the region because of the fragmented enforcement mechanisms available and the lack of transparency related to fair housing complaint information.
+Additionally, Virginia has recently reduced the number of attorneys in the state's Office of Civil Rights charged with investigating fair housing complaints.